Grant Myrdal Photography / Meadows Action Photos

 “You have the gift of making technical information interesting and easy to understand.
 I would recommend your class to any photographer at any level of expertise who wants to learn how to take really great pictures, anywhere!”

 Full day class (9 AM - 4 PM), including tuition and take-home summary notes costs $175.
 Minimum registration of three people for the class.
-The workshop dates will be announced shortly.
+The workshops are on January 11th, February 9th, March 8th and April 6th.
 For more information and to reserve a place in the classes, stop by the Photo Booth or call Grant at 914.310.9051.

 Photo Booth located on second floor in the North Lodge.